jullanggit/python-balatro-ai/README.md

 ...

-# Buy the first Buffoon pack in the shop
+# Buy the first pack in the shop
 run.buy_shop_item(2, 0)

-# Pick the first joker
+# Pick the first item
 run.choose_pack_item(0)
 # Or skip the pack
 run.skip_pack()